UrbanSwingNZ/urban-swing-website/testing/file-splitting/01-change-password.md

 ## Test 3: Password Toggle Works

 **What to check:**
-- ⏳ Click eye icon on "Current Password" → password becomes visible
+- 🟢Click eye icon on "Current Password" → password becomes visible
-- ⏳ Click eye icon on "New Password" → password becomes visible
+- 🟢Click eye icon on "New Password" → password becomes visible
-- ⏳ Click eye icon on "Confirm Password" → password becomes visible
+- 🟢Click eye icon on "Confirm Password" → password becomes visible
-- ⏳ Eye icon changes to eye-slash when visible
+- 🟢Eye icon changes to eye-slash when visible
-- ⏳ Clicking again hides password
+- 🟢Clicking again hides password

 **How to test:**
 1. Type "test" in each field